crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 > **NOTE:** This is yet another aspect of training machine learning models
 > which is often overlooked by beginners - which is automatically taken care of
-> by Pycaret.
+> by PyCaret.

 Judging from the output generating, the Logistic Regression model seems to be the best performing model architecture - by quite a margin.
 However we are not done yet - another important step is to tune the hyperparameters of the winning models to further improve their performance.
-By setting `n_select=3` in the above benchmarking call, we told Pycaret to select the 8 best performing models from the benchmarking run.
+By setting `n_select=3` in the above benchmarking call, we told PyCaret to select the 8 best performing models from the benchmarking run.
 We can now use all 3 of them to tune their hyperparameters.
 It's quite common, that the model ranking shifts after hyperparameter tuning.